 Seeing different ranking positions in the tool than what the actual SERPs show is a problem many rank tracker users face.

-For example, a rank tracker may suddenly show that your keyword is no longer found in the Top 100; but then, you open the SERP and realize that your ranking position is the same it was yesterday.
+For example, a rank tracker may suddenly show that your keyword is no longer found in the Top 100, but when you open the SERP you realize that your ranking position hasn’t actually changed.

 To bypass this issue, SerpWatch has developed a unique image recognition function that prevents these drastic discrepancies from showing up in your ranking chart.

 If all of this sounds complicated, it’s only because SerpWatch doesn’t take data accuracy lightly.